Five killed in blast at TN firecracker shop | Law-Order

 - India

-At least five persons were killed and an equal number were injured in a blast at a firecracker shop in Sankarapuram town in Kallakurichi district on Tuesday, police said.
+At least five people were killed and as many injured in a blast at a firecracker shop in Sankarapuram town in Kallakurichi district in Tamil Nadu on Tuesday, police said.

+Chief Minister M K Stalin expressed grief over the incident and announced cash relief of Rs five lakh to each of the victims' families.

-The five persons, who sustained injuries in the blast, were admitted to the Kallakurichi government hospital, he said.
+The five people, who sustained injuries in the blast, were admitted to the Kallakurichi government hospital, he said.

+Fire tenders from Sankarapuram and Kallakurichi rushed to the spot to put down the flames, even as the sudden blast leading to the explosion of the firecrackers caused a panic in the town.

+Meanwhile, Stalin, in a tweet, expressed his condolences to the families of the deceased.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)